DIT-ROBOTICS/eurobot-2024-vision-main/README.md

 ## <div align="center"> Contribution </div>

 We love your input!
-To contribute to theeurobot-2024-vision-main project, please refer to the CONTRIBUTING.md file for guidelines.
+To contribute to the eurobot-2024-vision-main project, please refer to the CONTRIBUTING.md file for guidelines.

 ## <div align="center"> Support </div>
 For any issues or support, please open an issue in this repository or contact the maintainers directly.